tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/操作指南/日志管理/查询慢日志_intl.md

 You can analyze MongoDB slow operation logs to improve your database performance.
 For more information, see [official documentation](https://docs.mongodb.com/manual/tutorial/manage-the-database-profiler/).
-TencentDB for MongoDB provides you with an interface to query slow operation logs.
+TencentDB for MongoDB has an interface to query slow operation logs.

 >!
 By default, the slow operation threshold is **100 milliseconds**.
 Databases with a profiling level of 1 will profile operations slower than the threshold.
 > The slow operation logs are kept for 7 days.
 It is recommended to limit the interval between queries to 1 day.